andremann/SKG-IF/docs/source/datasources.rst

 Research Product Licensing
 ----
-:Description: EOSC Data Source Profile Licenses under which the research products contained within the data sources can be made available.
+:Description: Licenses under which the research products contained within the data sources can be made available.
 Repositories can allow a license to be defined for each research product, while for scientific databases the database is typically provided under a single license.
 :Type: List
-:Use: Recommended, (0..1)
+:Use: Recommended (0..1)

 Research Product License Name
 ^^^^^^^
 :Description:
 :Type: String
 :Use: Mandatory (1)

 Research Product License URL
 ^^^^^^^^^
 :Description: